 We feel the same way most bar exam takers do about civil procedure questions: they can be tough.
-But despite their reputation, you can tackle most civ pro MBE questions by focusing primarily on three major concepts: personal jurisdiction, subject matter jurisdiction, and venue.

 Mastering these three concepts is essential because they address the primary issue in most civ pro questions: Can this dispute be heard in this court?